 Tip: Don't peek!
 Keep the lid on the whole time to get fluffy and sticky rice!

-While the rice is cooking, wash the leek[s] carefully to remove any grit from between the leaves, then slice in half lengthways
+While the rice is cooking, chop the leek[s] in half lengthways, then wash to remove any grit from between the leaves

 Cut the halved leek[s] into rough bite-sized pieces